 Logo preload

-Dorian: The Road to Recovery
+Hurricane Dorian: Road to recovery

 October 30, 2019

-As a company, Spatial Networks donated access to our Fulcrum platform to organizations volunteering their time to saving lives and rebuilding communities after Dorian.
-Currently, several disaster-response organizations are using our platform to rebuild in the Bahamas.
+As a company, Spatial Networks donated access to our Fulcrum platform to organizations volunteering their time to saving lives and rebuilding communities after Hurricane Dorian.
+Presently, several disaster-response organizations are using our platform to rebuild in the Bahamas.
 We are proud to support them and the thousands of survivors working hard to recover their lives.

 Here are their latest updates: